 - analytical chemistry focuses on techniques to measure the amounts of various chemicals in samples

 - inorganic chemistry focuses on metal-containing compounds and materials

 - organic chemistry focuses on carbon-containing compounds and materials

 Many of our courses develop these sub-discipline areas over successive years.
 Some concepts—such as how atoms are bonded to form structures, or how reactions occur—cross the traditional subdiscipline lines, and we've led the way in integrating these concepts.

 We also have a problem-based course for second year students that provides the hands-on tools needed to probe and determine structures.
 We offer a range of fourth-year courses which dig deeper into more specialized areas of chemistry.

 Our research experience courses allow students to work in the research laboratories.
 You can also opt to complete a co-op degree that combines academic work with work terms in government, industry, and academic sectors.

-Here is a link to help you with your choice of courses.
+We can help you with your choice of courses.

-Or contact us– we’ll be glad to assist you in working out the courses you need to take to complete a chemistry degree.
+Or contact us—we’ll be glad to assist you in working out the courses you need to take to complete a chemistry degree.